mcgoo/opencv-rust/README.md

   variable for that.
 If you set it pkgconfig will expect to find the file with that name and `.pc` extension in the package directory.
 And vcpkg will use that name to try to find package in `packages` directory under `VCPKG_ROOT`.
 For compatibility reasons `OPENCV_PKGCONFIG_NAME` is also supported as variable name.

-* `OPENCV_PYTHON3_BIN`
-  During the build crate uses Python 3 to run header parsing and generation.
-The binary is usually autodiscovered, but you can use `OPENCV_PYTHON3_BIN` to specify the full path to the binary to invoke.
-E.g. "/usr/bin/python3" or "C:\Python37\python.exe"

 The following variables must be set when building without `pkg_config` or `vcpkg` (e.g. on Windows msvc target):